 Call for Nominations

 Climate change poses one of the greatest threats to Europe’s and the world’s tangible and intangible cultural heritage.
-The 2024 edition of the 7 Most Endangered Programme especially invites nominations of heritage endangered by current or projected climate change hazards, including compounding and cascading risks.
+The 2025 edition of the 7 Most Endangered Programme invites nominations of heritage endangered by current or projected climate change hazards.
 Nominations of heritage endangered by both slow onset events (sea level rise, changing seasonality) and rapid onset events (wildfires, extreme flooding) are welcomed.

 Furthermore, in acknowledgment of the significant crises prevailing on our continent, including conflicts, post-conflict environments, and natural disasters, we strongly encourage applications from individuals and organisations who live in these affected areas.